HAVE YOU EVER HAD QUINOA GRANOLA? BECAUSE IF NOT, YOU’RE MISSING OUT!

-Superfood and grain extraordinaire that you are using to cooking in water like rice.
-Except in the granola you use it raw, and it turns into these crispy crunchy little bits that work perfectly!
+Superfood and grain extraordinaire that you are used to cooking in water like rice.
+Except in my Quinoa Granola Recipe you use it raw, and it turns into these crispy crunchy little bits that work perfectly!

 Years ago I loved a Quinoa granola recipe from the book Quinoa 365, but my copy has been buried in our storage for over 5 years now (shame on me, I know).

-So I decided to get experimenting to create my own recipe.
+So I decided to experiment to create my own recipe.
 After some trial and error, I’ve found the perfect, easy combo for a slightly sweet, nutty granola that I’m sure you’ll all love!

 There are a couple of must-haves for this recipe to work: Oats, Nuts, Quinoa (duh!), Coconut Oil, Honey or Maple Syrup.
 Everything else is pretty optional!

 This granola is just slightly sweet, with a toasty crunch that you’ll love on yogurt (it is AMAZING on my Greek Yogurt Recipe!), mixed with raisins or dried fruits, or with some milk of your choice as a cereal.